-Setting Priority The switch allows a choice between using DSCP or CoS priority processing methods.
-Use the Priority > Trust Mode page to select the required processing
+Setting PriorityThe switch allows a choice between using DSCP or CoS priority processing methods.
+Use the Priority > Trust Mode page to select the required processing method.DSCP or CoSmethod.

 - If the QoS mapping mode is set to DSCP, and the ingress packet type is IPv4, then priority processing will be based on the DSCP value in the ingress packet. - If the QoS mapping mode is set to DSCP, and a non-IP packet is received, the packet's CoS and CFI (Canonical Format Indicator) values are used for priority processing if the packet is tagged.
-For an untagged packet, the default port priority (see page 231) is used for priority processing. - If the QoS mapping mode is set to CoS, and the ingress packet type is IPv4, then priority processing will be based on the CoS and CFI values in the ingress packet.
+For an untagged packet, the default port priority (see page 241) is used for priority processing. - If the QoS mapping mode is set to CoS, and the ingress packet type is IPv4, then priority processing will be based on the CoS and CFI values in the ingress packet.

-For an untagged packet, the default port priority (see page 231) is used for priority processing.
+For an untagged packet, the default port priority (see page 241) is used for priority processing.

-◆ Port - Port identifier.
-(Range: 1-28/52)

-Trust Mode

-- CoS Maps layer 3/4 priorities using Class of Service values.
+- Port Port identifier.
+(Range: 1-26/28/52) - Trust Mode - CoS Maps layer 3/4 priorities using Class of Service values.
 (This is the default setting.) - DSCP Maps layer 3/4 priorities using Differentiated Services Code Point values.